turingschool/gear-up/m4_sessions/1811_inning/template.md

 ## Name of Session:

 ## Session Description

-(Why should students come to this session): Are you interested in biological enhancement?
+(Why should students come to this session): Ex: Are you interested in biological enhancement?
 Drop in to learn about biohacking.

 ## Session Outcomes